-Active Directory is a reliable, but complex and critical service, and the operability of the whole enterprise network depends on it.
-A system administrator should constantly check if Active Directory works correctly.
-In this article, we will go over the main methods of how to check and diagnose the health of your Active Directory domain, domain controllers, and replication.
+Active Directory is a reliable yet critical service, and the functionality of the entire enterprise network depends on its proper operation.
+The proper functioning of Active Directory requires constant monitoring by the system administrator.
+This article describes how to use the dcdiag, repadmin, PowerShell, and other built-in tools to check and diagnose the health of your Active Directory domain, domain controllers, and replication status.

-Dcdiag is a basic built-in tool to check Active Directory domain controller health.
-To quickly check the state of an AD domain controller, use the command below:
+Dcdiag (Domain Controller Diagnostic Tool) is a basic built-in tool for checking the health of Active Directory domain controllers.
+To quickly check the state of a specific AD domain controller, use the command:

 dcdiag /s:DC01